AndresGQuiros/COMSOL-PEST_iES/README.md

 ## Prepare some files

-factors.dat and ppcov.mat files are necessary to run the inversion with pilot points (but are not included here because of its size >200 mb).
+*factors.dat* and *ppcov.mat* files are necessary to run the inversion with pilot points (but are not included here because of its size >200 mb).

 **PPK2FACG** and **PPCOV** funcionalities from the PEST GWutils suite are necessary.
 Run these applications before running the inversion using the relevant pilot point and structure files provided in this folder.

 Run **PPK2FACG** to compute the kriging factors using the PP.pts file, the zone.xyz nodal file and the struct.dat structure file provided.
 See p.
 191 of the PEST GW data utilities Part B document.
-Name factors.dat as interpolation factors file.
-These will be used by the FAC2G utility during the inversion and the details are in the fac2g.in file.
+Name *factors.dat* as interpolation factors file.
+These will be used by the FAC2G utility during the inversion and the details are in the *fac2g.in* file.

 A covariance file is required by pestpp-ies.
 To generate the covariance matrix with the structure file provided it is necessary to run **PPCOV**.
 See p.
 191 of the PEST GW data utilities Part B document.
 Use as output name ppcov.mat.
 This will be used in the param.unc file and then added to the PEST control file options [++ parcov(param.unc)].

-## Run the inversion
+## Run PEST with COMSOL
-To launch the inversion first the comsol server must be initiated.
+To launch the process first the comsol server must be initiated.

 Navigate to "C:\Program Files\COMSOL\COMSOL54\Multiphysics\bin\win64" (or the equivalent folder for your COMSOL version) and run
 ```